tabishfayyaz/notes-and-books/software-design-principles.md

 -  Have you verified that your design can be tested

--  Have you cautiously inspected if you can make your dependencies more loose
+-  Have you cautiously inspected if you can make your dependencies more loosely coupled

 -  Is your design open for extension but minimizes modifications by relying upon principles of abstraction and polymorphism